pdcherry/cherry-cv-public/README.md

   database connectors to `SQL` / Snowflake for parameterized `dbplyr` querying.
 Regularly use R, tidyverse, Python, Polars, AWS `s3`, `Spark`, `PySpark`, and `Sparklyr`, locally and on Databricks.
+  Regularly implements and runs automated code tests with `pytest` and `testthat`.

 ### Scientist